arc42/arc42.org-site/_pages/download.md

-We appreciate the contribution of user `@nrnjnsk83`, who produced and contributed the Rhapsody version for arc42!
+We appreciate the contribution of user `@nrnjnsk83` (Niranjan SK, Robert Bosch GmbH), who produced and contributed the Rhapsody version for arc42!
 {: .small}